DCSBL/ha-homewizard-energy/readme.md

 ## API documentation
 [HomeWizard P1 Meter local API](https://energy.homewizard.net/en/support/solutions/articles/19000117051-homewizard-p1-meter-local-api-beta-)

+## Disclaimer
+This integration is not developed, nor supported by HomeWizard.

 ## Todo's
 Things still to do before it is ready for everyone